Fedora (1918 film): Plot

-As described in a film magazine, Fedora (Frederick), a Russian princess of wealth and beauty and engaged to Count Vladimir Androvitch (Merkyl), vows to bring the murderer of the Count to justice after he is mysteriously slain.
+As described in a film magazine, Fedora, a Russian princess of wealth and beauty and engaged to Count Vladimir Androvitch, vows to bring the murderer of the Count to justice after he is mysteriously slain.
 She traces the assassin to Paris and poses as a Russian exile.
-By the practice of her wiles she induces Louis Ipanoff (Austin) to fall in love with and wrings a confession from him.
+By the practice of her wiles she induces Louis Ipanoff to fall in love with and wrings a confession from him.
 Ipanoff goes to Fedora's house and reveals the truth of her fiancé's death, he having discovered Vladimir in Mme.
 Ipanoff's bedroom.
 When Fedora learns of her late fiancé's perfidy, she declares her love for Ipanoff and screens him from the police until the Tsar can pardon him and they are finally married.